Enterprise Resource Planning (ERP) Developer Salary

 Popular Skills for Enterprise Resource Planning (ERP) Developer

-Survey results show that Enterprise Resource Planning Developers typically report just a few professional skills.
-Most notably, facility with Oracle eBusiness Suite and PL/SQL are correlated to pay that is significantly above average, leading to increases of 51 percent and 46 percent, respectively.
+Enterprise Resource Planning Developers seem to require a number of specific skills.
+Most notably, facility with Oracle eBusiness Suite and PL/SQL are correlated to pay that is significantly above average, leading to increases of 53 percent and 51 percent, respectively.
 Those listing C# as a skill should be prepared for drastically lower pay.
 C# Programming Language and SQL also typically command lower compensation.
-Aptitude in C# Programming Language tends to also indicate an understanding of SQL.
+SQL is a skill commonly found among those who know C# Programming Language.

 Pay by Experience Level for Enterprise Resource Planning (ERP) Developer